Looterra/NFT/README.md

 ---

+# **View your planet on OpenSea**

+To view your minted planet head over to the [Looterra](https://opensea.io/collection/lootproject) OpenSea page.

+- This may take up to 30mins.

+---

 <p>&nbsp;</p>

 ## **How to check resource nodes**

 Go to the Looterra contract on etherscan:
 [Looterra Contract](https://etherscan.io/address/0xd41a65b75ba49df1fc5c7c42dbd1cb2d43530368)

+---

 ### **Step 1.**